A Lantern for Jack, the Hallow!

 Basically he was right, squashes and pumpkins are both cucurbits, but I wanted to know the difference.
 If a non-specialist like a painter could distinguish squashes and pumpkins, they must have obvious differences.

-O, Jack-o, it has been a long road to discover all your secrets!
+O, Jack, it has been a long road to discover all your secrets!

 In the 2nd chapter, I explain the origin of the word „Squash“ and what it means